ManuelSzewc/ML4DT/README.md

 # ML4DT
 A repository for the ML4DT work done by Ezequiel Alvarez, Federico Lamagna and Manuel Szewc The script runs on Python, it requires the Keras package for the building and training of the Neural Networks.
-We include both the Jupyter notebook version, or the plain Python script.
+We include both the Jupyter notebook version and the plain Python script.

 In this repository we include the necessary files to reproduce plots present in article /arxiv-id/